mahananda96/StackOverflow-Survey-Results/README.md

 # StackOverflow-Survey-Results
 It describe few insights about industry by analyzing Stack Overflow Data - 2017 Survey
 # Table of Contents
-1) Installation
-2) Project Motivation
+1) Project Motivation
+2) Installation
 3) File Descriptions
 4) Results

-# Installation
-No libraries were required to dowmload and install to run this Notebook.
-All necessary packages are pre imported in the Notebook

 # Project Motivation
 For this project, I used the Stack-Overflow Survey Results-2017.
 Main motivation is to provide suggestion to newly graduates from industry experts for making decision.